Buddenbrooks: Plot summary

-Christian gains control of his own share of his father's inheritance and then marries Aline, but his illnesses and bizarre behavior get him admitted to an insane asylum, leaving Aline free to dissipate Christian's money.
+Christian gains control of his share of his father's inheritance and then marries Aline, but his illnesses and bizarre behavior get him admitted to an insane asylum, leaving Aline free to dissipate Christian's money.
 Johann still hates school, and he passes his classes only by cheating.
 His health and constitution are still weak, and it is hinted that he might be homosexual.
 Except for his friend Count Kai, he is held in contempt by everyone outside his immediate family, even his pastor.
 In 1877, he takes ill with typhoid fever and soon dies.
-His mother, Gerda, returns home to Amsterdam, leaving an embittered Tony, her daughter Erika and granddaughter Elizabeth (accompanied in the table by their adopted cousin Tilda and the three Gotthold's daughters) as the only remnants of the once proud Buddenbrook family, with only the elderly and increasingly infirm Therese Weichbrodt to offer any friendship or moral support.
+His mother, Gerda, returns to Amsterdam, leaving an embittered Tony, her daughter Erika and granddaughter Elizabeth (accompanied in the table by their adopted cousin Tilda and Gotthold's three daughters) as the only remnants of the once proud Buddenbrook family, with only the elderly and increasingly infirm Therese Weichbrodt to offer any friendship or moral support.

 Facing destitution, they cling to their wavering belief that they may be reunited with their family in the afterlife, a wavering that precisely the hunched and little Mrs. Weichbrodt tries to dispel with her last encouraging words of conviction.

-Major themes
+Themes

 One of the more famous aspects of Thomas Mann's prose style can be seen in the use of leitmotifs.
 Derived from his admiration for the operas of Richard Wagner, in the case of Buddenbrooks an example can be found in the description of the color – blue and yellow, respectively – of the skin and the teeth of the characters.
 Each such description alludes to different states of health, personality and even the destiny of the characters.
 Rotting teeth are also a symbol of decay and decadence because it implies indulging in too many cavity-causing foods.
 An example of this would be Hanno's cup of hot chocolate at breakfast.

-Aspects of Thomas Mann's own personality are manifest in the two main male representatives of the third and the fourth generations of the fictional family: Thomas Buddenbrook and his son Hanno Buddenbrook.
-It should not be considered a coincidence that Mann shared the same first name with one of them.
+Aspects of Thomas Mann's personality are manifest in the two main male representatives of the third and the fourth generations of the fictional family, Thomas Buddenbrook and his son Hanno Buddenbrook.
+It should not be considered a coincidence that Mann shared the same first name as one of them.
 Thomas Buddenbrook reads a chapter of Schopenhauer's The World as Will and Idea, and the character of Hanno Buddenbrook escapes from real-life worries into the realm of music, Wagner's Tristan und Isolde in particular.
-(Wagner himself was of bourgeois descent and decided to dedicate himself to art.)
-In this sense both Buddenbrooks reflect a conflict lived by the author: departure from a conventional bourgeois life to pursue an artistic one, although without rejecting bourgeois ethics.

-In any case, a central theme of Thomas Mann's novels, the conflict between art and business, is already a dominant force in this work.
-Music also plays a major role: Hanno Buddenbrook, like his mother, tends to be an artist and musician, and not a person of commerce like his father.
+(Wagner was of bourgeois descent and decided to dedicate himself to art.)
+In this sense both Buddenbrooks reflect a conflict experienced by the author: departure from a conventional bourgeois life to pursue an artistic one, although without rejecting bourgeois ethics.
+A theme of Thomas Mann's novels, the conflict between art and business, is already a dominant force in this work.
+Music also plays an important role: Hanno Buddenbrook, like his mother, tends to be an artist and musician, and not a person of commerce like his father.